-I actually didn’t know egg cookers even existed until I took a food styling class a few years back, and the instructor recommended this cooker for perfect, easy-to-peel soft boiled eggs for photos.
+I actually didn’t know egg cookers even existed until I took a food styling class a few years back, and the instructor recommended this cooker for perfect, easy-to-peel boiled eggs for photos like my Easter salad.

 I’m not much of a kitchen gadget person, but this appliance spoke to me, because I have NEVER had good luck with hard boiled eggs done the old fashioned way on the stove.
 I guess it’s just not one of my talents.

 This little cooker doesn’t take up much space in my kitchen (I store it in a deep drawer with other small appliances when not in use), and it’s worth it’s weight in gold.

 It makes perfect hard boiled and soft boiled eggs EVERY.
 SINGLE.
 TIME.
 I cannot recommend it enough!